wangywUST/wangywust.github.io/CourseADSP2026/lecture_1.md

 ### 1.1.4 Communication Signals

+Before following a communication signal through a transmitter, it is useful to separate three terms that are often mentioned together but do **not** describe the same kind of thing:

+- **QPSK (Quadrature Phase-Shift Keying)** is a digital **modulation scheme**.
+It represents each group of 2 bits by one of four complex-valued symbols.
+The four symbols have different phases and are usually drawn as four points in the complex plane.
+- **QAM (Quadrature Amplitude Modulation)** is a broader family of digital **modulation schemes**.
+It represents bits using symbols whose amplitudes and phases can both vary.
+For example, 16-QAM has 16 possible symbols and carries 4 bits per symbol, while 64-QAM has 64 symbols and carries 6 bits per symbol.
+- **OFDM (Orthogonal Frequency-Division Multiplexing)** is a **multicarrier transmission method**, not a constellation or a direct bits-to-symbol mapping.
+It divides the available bandwidth into many orthogonal subcarriers and transmits one modulation symbol on each active subcarrier at the same time.
+An IFFT efficiently combines those subcarriers into one time-domain waveform.

+Their relationship can therefore be summarized as

+$$\boxed{\text{bits} \xrightarrow{\text{QPSK or QAM mapping}} \text{complex symbols} \xrightarrow{\text{placed on OFDM subcarriers}} \text{transmitted waveform}.}$$

+QPSK and QAM answer the question **"How does one complex symbol represent bits?"** OFDM answers the different question **"How are many such symbols transmitted simultaneously on different frequencies?"** An OFDM system may use QPSK, 16-QAM, 64-QAM, or different modulation orders on different subcarriers.
+Thus, phrases such as "QPSK-OFDM" and "16-QAM OFDM" mean that OFDM is the transmission framework and QPSK or 16-QAM supplies the symbols carried by its subcarriers.

 The purpose of a digital communication system is not to reproduce a waveform for its own sake.
 The transmitter starts with **information bits**, converts them into a physical signal that can travel through a channel, and the receiver tries to recover the **same information bits** from a distorted, noisy observation.

 For one block of an OFDM system, the signal-processing chain is: